Death of Marcia Powell: Legacy

-Powell was cremated, and in 2009, her ashes were interred at Shadow Rock United Church of Christ in Phoenix, Arizona.
-Powell's adoptive kin did not wish to take possession of her ashes, and she had no other next of kin.
+A memorial service for Powell was held on May 30, 2009, at Encanto Community Church.
+Powell was cremated and her ashes were interred at Shadow Rock United Church of Christ in Phoenix, Arizona.
+Powell's adoptive mother did not wish to take possession of her ashes, and she had no other next of kin.
 In 2010, a memorial to Powell was placed at the Brophy College Preparatory school.

 By 2010, the deadline for someone to file a lawsuit in an Arizona court related to this case had expired.
 There are no people who have standing for a federal lawsuit in regards to this case.

-Outdoor cage cells are still used in Arizona.
-However, they now provide shade and include water fountains and benches.
+Outdoor cage cells, which were introduced in the 1960s and numbered 233 total in 2009, are still used in Arizona.
+However, they now provide shade.